abhinav-k18/QuickGrab/README.md

 - data modeled on **star schema** with semantic measures
 - visuals: bar charts, donut charts, sparklines, tables

+## over the days page

+> 🔎 this page dives into daily and yearly sales trends, letting you slice by item type and see how performance evolves over time.

+---

+### features

+- **line chart: total sales by month & outlet size**
+  - displays monthly sales broken down by outlet size (high, medium, small)
+  - hover to inspect exact values and compare outlet tiers
+  - dynamic: respects both the **metric slicer** (from the overview page) and the **item type** filter

+- **waterfall chart: total sales by year & item type**
+  - shows annual sales progression, stacking “increase” and “decrease” segments around the total
+  - highlights how each year’s change contributes to the overall sales trend
+  - useful for spotting years of significant growth or decline across all item categories

+- **item type filter**
+  - located in the left pane as a checklist
+  - select one or more categories (e.g., Bakery, Dairy, Snack Foods)
+  - both charts instantly update to reflect only the chosen item types, revealing focused trends

+---

+### how to use

+1. open the `QuickGrab – Ecommerce.pbix` file in **Power BI Desktop**.
+2. navigate to the **“Over the Days”** tab (▶️ Over the Days).
+3. use the **item type** slicer on the left to pick one or multiple categories.
+4. watch the **line chart** redraw to show monthly sales across outlet sizes.
+5. check the **waterfall chart** below to see year‑over‑year sales changes for those same categories.
+6. combine this with your metric slicer (overview page) to pivot between sales, item counts, and ratings across time.

+---

+### why it matters

+this page transforms raw time‑series data into clear stories:
+- spot seasonal peaks and troughs at a glance
+- understand which outlet sizes drive growth each month
+- identify years of rapid expansion or contraction across product lines

+with interactive filters and drill‑down visuals, you get a truly modular toolkit for uncovering hidden trends—day by day and year by year.

 ---

 ## license